 7. Gift cards

-While physical gift cards have existed since retailers like JC-Penney rolled them out in the 1970s, digital gift cards have emerged as a more convenient, environmentally conscious alternative, with around half of consumers preferring them over physical cards in 2022.
+While physical gift cards have existed since retailers like JCPenney rolled them out in the 1970s, digital gift cards have emerged as a more convenient, environmentally conscious alternative, with the digital payment market expected to reach $510 billion in 2025.

 How to Accept Digital Payments in Hospitality

 Digital payments support the needs of fast-paced service businesses by helping servers to take payments quickly and securely.
-If you’re interested in digitizing your payment processes in 2024, we’d recommend setting up a POS system, if you haven’t already.
+If you’re interested in digitizing your payment processes in 2025, we’d recommend setting up a POS system if you haven’t already.

 Vendors can also accept payments through QR payments and BNPL services like Afterpay and Clearpay through POS providers like Square.
 So it’s always wise to consider how you’d like to accept payments before landing on a POS system.